Garbaz/bachelor-thesis/thesis/draft.md

 However, there is a space for which our probabilistic program can answer this question necessary for applying MH, and that is the space of possible executions of the program.
 That is, if rather than running our probabilistic program normally and actually drawing a random value at each sample expression, accumulating the total likelihood of the execution in the process, we instead pick the value to be drawn at every sample expression beforehand and then run the program, we still get the correct total likelihood for this execution, but for a _trace_ of predetermined values.

 So a trace of a probabilistic program is simply some representation of all the evaluations of sample expressions that are encountered during some particular possible execution of the program.
 This trace can contain a different number of entries for different executions, if for example the number of times a sample expression inside a loop is encountered depends on a previous sample expression.
 And it can also be that the n-th sample expression we encounter during some execution is completely different from the n-th one we encounter during a different execution, if for example we were to sample from a normal distribution in one branch of an `if` and from a Bernoulli distribution in the other.
-So "picking" some actually possible trace for a probabilistic program at hand is not straightforward.
-And even if we have a possible trace, were we to make any changes to it, there is no certainty that the modified trace still represents a possible execution of the program.
+So "picking" some actually valid trace for a probabilistic program at hand is not straightforward.
+And even if we have a valid trace, were we to make any changes to it, there is no certainty that the modified trace still represents a possible execution of the program.

 ```rs
 /// Depending on how many times we drawn a `false` from